webboty/Dexter-Wiki/DDE.md

 ````
 Thus when running on node, 'out' only pays attention to its first arg, and it sends the first arg directly to the console.

+#### Running .dde files on Dexter from DDE.

+A folder can be created and a systemd path unit[^](https://blog.andrewkeech.com/posts/170809_path.html) setup to send any .dde files dropped into the folder to the job engine, then delete them when finished.
+Then DDE's [write-to-robot] function can be used to send a .dde file to the folder.
+See [Issue 60](https://github.com/HaddingtonDynamics/Dexter/issues/60)

 ## Programming notes:

 **Units:** Note that Dexter uses the metric system of measurement.
 So all units of distance are in meters.
 A meter is about 3 feet which is about Dexters full reach at the size Dexter has been made at so far.
 A tenth of a meter (e.g. 0.1) is about 4 inches which is about the length of your finger.
 A hundredth of a meter (e.g. 0.01) called a "centimeter"  is a about a half inch (actually closer to 0.4 inches) or about the width of your little finger.
 And a thousandth of a meter (e.g. 0.001) called a "millimeter" is tiny, about a half of a tenth of an inch or about the thickness of a fingernail.